 A bit more of a challenge would be to have your child sort out the pictures.
 Cut the cards apart and mix them up.
 Pulling them out of a bag makes it fun.
 Make one pile that has all of the “errors” and another that has all of the “fixes”.
 Have your child say the words as he pulls them out.
 You can also do this a puzzle where you try to find the pairs that go together.

-Another fun way to use minimal pairs is to play memory.
+Another fun way to use these words is to play memory.
 Cut the pairs apart and turn them upside down.
 Take turns looking for the pairs.
 Once you find a pair say each word.
 Be careful to not play too many games where the pairs are cut apart.
-The power of minimal pairs is in contrasting one word with another.
+The power of minimal pairs is in contrasting one word with another